TEJAS-SHINDEE/MERN-Stack-Internship-Assignment/README.md

 Total number of sold items. \
 Total number of unsold items. \

-6. Bar Chart API
+#### 6. Bar Chart API \
-URL: /api/bar-chart
+URL: /api/bar-chart \
-Method: GET
+Method: GET \
-Query Parameters:
+Query Parameters: \
-month: (Required) Month of the data (e.g., January, February).
+month: (Required) Month of the data (e.g., January, February). \
-Description: Returns the number of items in different price ranges (e.g., 0-100, 101-200) for the selected month.
+Description: Returns the number of items in different price ranges (e.g., 0-100, 101-200) for the selected month. \

-8. Pie Chart API
+#### 8. Pie Chart API
-URL: /api/pie-chart
+URL: /api/pie-chart \
-Method: GET
+Method: GET \
-Query Parameters:
+Query Parameters: \
-month: (Required) Month of the data (e.g., January, February).
+month: (Required) Month of the data (e.g., January, February). \
-Description: Returns the number of items in each category for the selected month.
+Description: Returns the number of items in each category for the selected month. \

-10. Combined API
+#### 10. Combined API
-URL: /api/combined-data
+URL: /api/combined-data \
-Method: GET
+Method: GET \
-Query Parameters:
+Query Parameters: \
-month: (Required) Month of the data (e.g., January, February).
+month: (Required) Month of the data (e.g., January, February).\
-Description: Fetches and combines the data from the Transactions, Statistics, Bar Chart, and Pie Chart APIs and returns a single JSON response.
+Description: Fetches and combines the data from the Transactions, Statistics, Bar Chart, and Pie Chart APIs and returns a single JSON response.\

 ### Frontend Features

 #### 1. Transactions Table
-URL: /transactions
+URL: /transactions\
 Description:
 Displays a table of transactions fetched from the Transactions Listing API.
 Supports search, pagination, and filtering by month.